mengyin/general_ash/README.md

 # general_ash

-This is a [workflowr][] project for general Adaptive Shrinkage (ASH), the project webpage is: https://mengyin.github.io/general_ash/tung.html.
+This is a [workflowr][] project for general Adaptive Shrinkage (ASH), the project website is: https://mengyin.github.io/general_ash/.

 [workflowr]: https://github.com/jdblischak/workflowr